Dim Prospects for Transmission Spectra of Ocean Earths Around M Stars: Discussion

-A large number of studies investigate Earth-like planets in the HZ; here, we constrain our discussion to previous work done on aquaplanets in particular or using 3-D GCMs for modeling water-rich worlds.
-Our most important result, that clouds produce the dominant impact on transit spectral characterization for slow and synchronous rotating planets, compares well with other GCM studies.
-For example, \citet{fujii:2017} used the ROCKE-3D GCM to study the processes that control the water vapor mixing ratio in the upper atmosphere of synchronously rotating terrestrial planets with ocean-covered surfaces.
-In particular, they examined the variance in the water vapor mixing ratio for stellar effective temperatures between 3100~K and 5800~K, producing synthetic transmission spectra based on GCM outputs in order to evaluate the detectability of H$_{2}$O signatures.
-They found that an increase of water vapor mixing ratios in the upper atmosphere leads to an increase of the H$_{2}$O absorption depth by a factor of a few, making the effective altitude of the H$_{2}$O absorption features as high as 15~km when clouds are included.
+Furthermore, \citet{fujii:2017} used the ROCKE-3D GCM to study the processes that control the water vapor mixing ratio in the upper atmosphere of synchronously rotating terrestrial planets with ocean-covered surfaces.
+In particular, they examine the variance in the water vapor mixing ratio for stellar effective temperatures between 3100~K and 5800~K, producing synthetic transmission spectra based on GCM outputs in order to evaluate the detectability of H$_{2}$O signatures.
+They find that an increase of water vapor mixing ratios in the upper atmosphere leads to an increase of the H$_{2}$O absorption depth by a factor of a few, making the effective altitude of the H$_{2}$O absorption features as high as 15~km when clouds are included.
 The star they illustrate for this result is GJ 876, which has T$_{\mathrm{eff}} = 3129$~K and a period of 22~days at a flux of 1~S$_\oplus$ (from their Table 2).
 Its mass is listed as 0.37~M$_\oplus$ and its radius as 0.3761~R$_\oplus$ (from their Table 1).
 To compare with our results, the closest simulations we can choose are the intermediate cases for the T$_{\mathrm{eff}} = 3300$~K 1400~W/m$^2$ planet (period = 22~days, mass = 0.249~M$_\oplus$, radius = 0.3~R$_\oplus$, flux = 1.029~S$_\oplus$).
 Using these planets as comparison, both of our studies generally agree that the effective absorption of water vapor is small.
 For the \SI{2.7}{\micro\metre} feature, \citet{fujii:2017} find a depth of $\sim$2~ppm with clouds, or $\sim$15~km (see their Figure 8), while we report a depth of $\sim$1~ppm or $\sim$2.5~km (the disparity in the km value is reconciled when the different radii of GJ 876 and our T$_{\mathrm{eff}} = 3300$~K are accounted for).
 Likewise, both studies find that clouds raise the baseline continuum, with the strength of the increase in the baseline proportional to the incident flux, and find differences between cloud properties for fast rotators (non-synchronous as well as ultra-cool dwarfs) versus slower-rotating synchronously-rotating planets around mid-M dwarfs.